zaidsbaghal/zaidsbaghal/README.md

 - 👨‍💻 I'm a Software Engineer @Bloomberg
 - 👀 I’m interested in code, engineering, music, movies and more!
 - 🌱 I’m currently learning c++
-- 📫 How to reach me ...
+- 📫 Reach me on my site www.zaidsbaghal.com

 <!---
 zaidsbaghal/zaidsbaghal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.